 Light some candles

 Candle light is the epitome of hygge in a typical Danish household.
 In the depths of a cold winter, the soft glow provides a cosy candle-lit haven with a kinder light rather than harsh, artificial lights.

 Light as many candles as you like and choose scented candles which infuse a comforting aroma such as cinnamon or nutmeg.

 Fresh Flowers & Plants

 Bringing the outdoors in and fill your home with colour and fragrance.
 Choose from our rustic window box planters, which are perfect for filling up your home with fresh garden blooms and herbs or fill one of our bohemian baskets with a natural botanical plant to fuel your home with vibrancy and oxygen.
 Go for autumnal pops of red, auburn and mahogany tones for November or as we enter into the frosty season, choose from Nordic colours such as muted whites and greens, complete with pine cones as a decoration.

 Wrapping up warm for chilly autumnal walks.
 We are located just on the edge of the New Forest National park, where we are blessed with evening scenes of autumnal sunsets and cascades of golden sunbeams upon acres of mossy heathland.
-Slip on your wellies, snuggle in to your big coat and thick scarf and enjoy contentment in the great outdoors (either on your own or with family!) then return home once again to your candle-lit, roaring log fire sanctuary for some delicious food and a good book under a soft blanket with a steaming cup of hot chocolate.
+Slip on your wellies, snuggle in to your big coat and thick scarf and enjoy contentment in the great outdoors.
+Then return home once again to your candle-lit, roaring log fire sanctuary for some delicious food and a good book under a soft blanket with a steaming cup of hot chocolate.